 Harvard College Candela Latin Dance Troupe

 Deepam exists to unite people who share a passion for Indian classical dance on campus.
 In addition, this group seeks to inspire enthusiasm in the larger community for this vibrant, energetic and graceful tradition.
 By performing in cultural shows and intercollegiate competitions throughout the year, Deepam maintains its presence on campus and in the Boston area.
-Fill out this form if interested in joining.
+More information here.

 Harvard College Electronic Music Collective, HCEMC

-Harvard College Electronic Music Collective (HCEMC) is a student collective of electronic music DJs, producers, and enthusiasts; we are the biggest student-run music organization in the U.S. having strong partnerships with major record labels in the words and top artists in the industry to offer our community intimate artist-audience experience.
+Harvard College Electronic Music Collective is a student collective of electronic music DJs, producers and enthusiasts; we are the biggest student-run music organization in the U.S. having strong partnerships with major record labels and top artists in the industry to offer our community intimate artist-audience experience.
 We've hosted lectures/discussion with many world-famous DJs including Armin Van Buuren, Paul Van Dyk, Madeon, CheatCodes, Maceo Plex, etc. Check out our Facebook/Instagram @harvardemc for more.

 Harvard College Film Festival